 Clubs who should sign him: Bournemouth, Cardiff and West Ham

 Supremely talented but often unreliable.
 If you look up the term “mercurial talent” in the Oxford dictionary you’ll find a picture of Roberto Pereyra…. probably in a Juventus shirt.
-The reason it’s necessary to make the distinction is because since the Argentine touched down on English shores from Serie A his talent has star has shone brighter and with increasing regularity; at Juventus he was a small fish in a big pond, at Watford he is the Great White Shark they need to navigate the ocean that is the Premier League.
+The reason it’s necessary to make the distinction is because since the Argentine touched down on English shores from Serie A his star has shone brighter and with increasing regularity; at Juventus he was a small fish in a big pond, at Watford he is the Great White Shark they need to navigate the ocean that is the Premier League.

 Pereyra is a quintessential number 10, able to turn a game on its head at will; defence splitting passes, wonder goals out of thin air, you name it and he’s got it in his locker.
 Although his first two seasons at Watford were hampered by injury and inconsistency, he seems to have finally gotten his act together and could pay off big time for the club who’s willing to take a risk on him.